 Complex Regional Pain Syndrome (CRPS), also known as reflex sympathetic dystrophy (RSD), is the most common diagnosis given to children referred to our center.

-The PPRC is located at Boston Children's Hospital at Waltham.
+The PPRC is located at Boston Children's at Waltham at 9 Hope Avenue.
 Our hours of operation are Monday through Friday, 8am to 4:00pm.

 The PPRC helps individuals to accomplish the following goals:

 - Resume normal function, including school, play and socialization